austinthaldorfhuelsbeck/cv/readme.md

 _Spring 2021 - Winter 2022_

-- Built a blog and event calendar landing page with custom CMS using HTML/CSS/JS, React, TypeScript, Node.js, and Postgres, enabling non-technical users to easily manage content.
+> Built a blog and event calendar landing page with custom CMS, enabling non-technical users to easily manage content.

 ---